tuoreste/philosophers/README.md

 ## Contributing

 Contributions are welcome!
 If you have improvements, bug fixes, or additional features to add, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing for open collaboration and distribution.
-See the LICENSE file for details.